rickgennis/managebackups/src/managebackups.1.md

 **managebackups -p mymac --daily 10 --prune --fp**
 : Re-run the mymac profile that was saved in the previous example with all of its options, but override the daily retention quota, effectively having **managebackups** delete dailies that are older than 10 days.
 Also include the Failsafe Paranoid check to make certain a recent backup was taken before removing any older files.
 Because **--save** was not specified the **--daily 10** (and paranoid setting) is only for this run and doesn't become part of the mymac profile moving forward.

+**managebackups -p mymac -q**
+: Re-run the mymac profile with its last saved configuration (i.e. what's in example #2, not #3).
+Quiet mode disables all screen output except for errors.

+**managebackups -a**
+: Execute all currently defined profiles.
+If the above three examples had been run previously two profiles (homedirs & mymac) would have been defined, each with the associated parameters on their respective **--save** runs.
+This **-a** invocation would run through each of those profiles sequentially performing the configured pruning, hard linking and backups.

+**managebackups -a --nobackup**
+: Execute all currently defined profiles but don't perform backups -- only pruning and linking as configured within each profile.

 **managebackups --directory /opt/backups --file pegasus.tgz --cmd "ssh pegasus tar -czf - /home" --scp me@remoteserver:/var/backups/{subdir}/{file} --prune --fp**
 : Tar up /home from the pegasus server and store it in /opt/backups/YYYY/MM/pegasus-YYYYMMDD.tgz.
 Prune and link with default settings, though only prune if there's a recent backup (failsafe paranoid setting).
 On success SCP the backup to remoteserver.